python-ldap/python-ldap/Doc/contributing.rst

 Always keep in mind that python-ldap is developed and maintained by volunteers.
-We're happy to share our work, and to work with you to make the library better, but (until you pay someone), there's obligation to provide assistance.
+We're happy to share our work, and to work with you to make the library better, but (until you pay someone), there's no obligation to provide assistance.

 So, keep it friendly, respectful, and supportive!